Ruma-T/Cryptocurrencies/README.md

 # Cryptocurrencies
 ###
 We'll use unsupervised machine learning to analyze data on the cryptocurrencies.
-To introuce a new cryptocurrencies investment portfolio for the customers, we have to create a report that includes how the available trading market cryptocurrencies could be grouped to create a classification system for this new investment. clustering algorithm and visualization will be used to help determine investment groupings of this product.
+To introuce a new cryptocurrency investment portfolio for the customers, we have to create a report that includes how the available trading market cryptocurrencies could be grouped to create a classification system for this new investment.
+Clustering algorithm and visualization will be used to help determine investment groupings of this product.

 ###
 We used crypto_data.csv for data analysis.